BeamMP/Docs/docs/en/server/port-forwarding.md

 !!! info "Something to note:"
-    While the default **Port** you want to “forward” is **30814**, you can choose any other number >1024, but you need to note down what you picked if it's not 30814\.
+    While the default **Port** you want to “forward” is **30814**, you can choose any other number greater than 1024 but less than 65535, but you need to note down what you picked if it's not 30814\.
 You need to forward both **TCP** and **UDP**.
     </br>
     It is recommended to stick to the default port as that one is very unlikely to be used by another service on your PC.
     </br>
     However, If you are hosting multiple servers on one machine, each server needs a different Port.
 Server 1: 30814, Server 2: 30815 for example.

-On some routers you may need to create 2 rules for this, whilst others are nice and allow you to do both with a single rule!
+On some routers you may need to create 2 rules, one for UDP and one for TCP, whilst others are nice and allow you to do both with a single rule!

 Most routers have a Save button, and some routers require a restart or reboot for the changes to take effect.